digitranslab/jumpstart/docs/versioned_docs/version-2.22.0/data-sources/notion.md

 # Notion

-ToolJet can connect to a Notion workspace to do operations on notion pages, databases and blocks.
+JumpStart can connect to a Notion workspace to do operations on notion pages, databases and blocks.

 ## Connection

-To establish a connection with the Notion data source, click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the Notion data source, click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.jumpstart.com/docs/data-sources/overview) page from the JumpStart dashboard.

-For integrating Notion with ToolJet we will need the API token.
+For integrating Notion with JumpStart we will need the API token.
 The API token can be generated from your Notion workspace settings.
 Read the official Notion docs for [Creating an internal integration with notion API](https://www.notion.so/help/create-integrations-with-the-notion-api).

 <div style={{textAlign: 'center'}}>